UPPMAX/UPPMAX-documentation/docs/software/julia.md

 You can load (using/import) ANY package from both lotcal and central installation irrespective to which environment you activate.
 However, the setup is that your package is prioritized if there are similar names.

 Start an installation locally
-To install personal packages, start to be sure hat you are in your local environmenyou type within Julia:
+To install personal packages, start to be sure hat you are in your local environment.
+You type within Julia:

      Pkg.activate(DEPOT_PATH[1]*"/environmentts/v1.8");
      Pkg.add("<package_name>")